NolanSmyth/pklshop/README.md

 ## How to use

-This package includes the latest pickleball data from pklmart already convieniently loaded into a pandas dataframe.
+This package includes the latest pickleball data from pklmart already convieniently loaded into pandas dataframes.
 You can access this data by importing the `pklshop.data` module using:

 ``` python
 from pklshop.data import *